What are Mac ads? Why are you seeing unwanted advertisements on your Mac? What can you do to remove Mac ads?

 2nd Symptom: Different Types of Ads Randomly Appearing

-Probably the biggest symptom of having an Ads virus on your mac is by seeing aggressive advertisements that take over your pages space and also randmly appear.
-In some forms of adware, the ads can even be shown as search results, as most browser hijackers change the default search engine of the affected Mac to a hoax one.
-So instead of Google or any other search, you see a fake engine, that shows you ads instead of results.
+If you are seeing aggressive Mac ads that take over your pages space and also randomly appear, then it is highly you have Mac adware.
+In some forms of adware, the ads can even be shown as search results.
+In this case, the unwanted program has browser hijacking capabilities, and has changed the default search engine of the affected Mac to a hoax one.
+So, instead of Google or some other legitimate search engine, you see a bogus engine, that shows you suspicious ads instead of results.

 Another form of ads are the so-called Tech Support scam ads, whose primary purpose is to convince you that there is a serious problem with your Mac and you should either call a fake tech support number or download a fake antivirus or optimizer that will “fix your Mac”.